 A work-study award does not guarantee employment, but has several benefits not available in regular employment.
 Some employers will only accept qualified work-study applicants, so you will find a greater number of job openings available if you have an award.
 Another important benefit is that your work-study income is not included when your financial aid need is determined each year, which may increase your eligibility for other types of financial aid, such as scholarships, grants, or subsidized loans.

 The University's Student Employment Office provides centralized employment services for all University students seeking part-time employment.
 A variety of opportunities are available; some jobs require little or no experience while others require expertise and training.
 Positions will vary from clerical, information technology, food and parking services, laboratory, teaching and research, science, and tutoring services.
-San Francisco minimum wage is $10.74 per hour.
+As of January 1, 2015, the San Francisco minimum wage is $11.05 per hour.
 All jobs are posted at the University's online job boards, on-campus and off-campus.

 You may use your work-study funds in any on-campus student position or off-campus position offered through the Community Service and America Reads programs.
 The work-study award amount is the total amount you may earn in your work-study position.
 Working part time for 10-25 hours per week is recommended, and you are permitted to work a maximum of 25 hours per week.
 Most employers will work with students to set a reasonable work schedule around a student's academic and other commitments.